Traditions of Indonesia: Selametan

 Selametan is a communal feast from Java, representing the social unity of those participating in it.
 It is practised by Javanese, Sundanese, and Madurese ethnic groups.
-It can be understood as a kind of thanksgiving ritual, but many consider that by being involved, the individual also seeks blessings and protections from God.
+It can be understood as a kind of thanksgiving ritual, but many consider that by being involved, the individual also seeks blessings and protections from Gods.
 Selamet in Javanese means safe from any harm, and can also means successful, relieved from any troubles or obstacles.
 The selametan is usually held at life cycle events such as birth, circumcision, engagement, marriage, and death.
 Or life events such as moving residence, departing for a long trip (such as hajj pilgrimage or working abroad), opening a new business (such as opening warung), career promotion.

 Javanese believe selametan could be performed as tolak bala, a ritual to deter negative elements or unfortunate events that might take place in the future.
 Selametan also might be held in accordance with religious events, such as Mawlid or Satu Suro.
 During selametan, cone shaped rice portions called tumpeng are usually served.